- What is lumbago?

 In a herniated disc, the gelatinous core of the disc leaks out through tears in the fibrous ring and exerts pressure on the nerve roots and spinal cord.
 This leads to pain, numbness as well as weakness in various parts of the body such as the back and legs.

-Lumbago, on the other hand, is a sudden severe muscle tension or strain in the lower back, which leads to acute pain.
+Lumbago, on the other hand, is a sudden, severe muscle tension or strain in the lower back that leads to acute pain.
 The latter is usually limited to one side of the body and is typically caused by overexertion, incorrect strain or tension.
 Lumbago usually resolves itself, whereas a herniated disc in the lumbar spine may require a longer period of treatment.

 Lumbago: Duration and treatment